-The total cost of the dialysis patient care technician program is \$26,540, comprised of \$24,840 in tuition and \$1,700 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform is provided to all students enrolled in the dialysis patient care technician program at the end of the first quarter of training.
+For students starting their program before August 11, 2025, the total cost of the dialysis patient care technician program is \$26,540, comprised of \$24,840 in tuition and \$1,700 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$26,810 comprised of \$25,110 for tuition and \$1,700 for course fees.
+Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+One complimentary "medical scrub" uniform, a blood pressure kit with stethoscope, CPR certification and an electronic device are provided to all students enrolled in the dialysis patient care technician program.
 Dorsey College will pay the cost one time for dialysis patient care technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.